LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 We need to package our assets into an Asset Bundle in order to be able to load them from our plugin.
 See [Asset Bundling](/dev/intermediate/asset-bundling) to find out how this is done.

 ::: tip
-We have a `SETUP-PROJECT.py` script in our project which genereates a `csproj.user` file.
+We have a `SETUP-PROJECT.py` script in our project which generates a `csproj.user` file.
 This file will copy your mod DLL and Asset Bundle to the path you specified when running the setup script, each time you build your plugin.

 Just make sure to keep the asset bundle name the default, or you'll have to edit your `csproj.user` file to look for the new name, in which case you may also want to edit our setup script to look for this new name in the file it generates.
 :::